 - Dimensions / Weight: 2.5″ W x 2.75″ H / 11oz (310g)

-It’s fast, it’s cheap, it’s all metal, and the overall fit and finish is excellent.
+It’s fast, it’s cheap, it’s all metal, and overall fit and finish are excellent.
 Image quality is very good, with exceptional center sharpness and good contrast.
 It’s not perfect (see below), but there is a lot to like about the Oshiro 35mm f/2, especially for $169 USD.

 You can also find this lens bearing the brand name Mitakon or Zhongyi.
 Same lens, just a different name on the outside.